Specialization of softmax attention heads: insights from the high-dimensional single-location model: Introduction

 In this work, we study head specialization in a controlled high-dimensional setting by specifying both a probabilistic data model and a minimal attention architecture trained on it.
-We consider a synthetic sequence-to-token regression task in which one token carries structured signal generated from a multi-index latent model, while all other tokens contain pure noise.
-The task is to recover the relevant token from the sequence, making attention a natural mechanism for the problem.
-We learn this task with a multi-head softmax attention layer trained by stochastic gradient descent, whose head outputs are uniformly aggregated so that attention itself constitutes the sole predictive mechanism.
+We consider a synthetic sequence-to-token task where the token to be recovered carries a structured signal generated from a multi-index latent model, while all other tokens contain pure noise.
+We learn this task with a multi-head softmax attention layer trained by stochastic gradient descent (SGD), whose head outputs are uniformly aggregated so that attention itself constitutes the sole predictive mechanism.

-This yields a minimal setting in which redundant heads can inject persistent variance if they fail to specialize, making attention normalization a central modeling ingredient.
 Our setting also connects to classical committee-machine and multi-index models: the multi-head architecture plays the role of a committee in which each head acts as a unit with its own parameters, and specialization corresponds to symmetry breaking among these units under SGD \cite{seung1992statistical,saad1995dynamics,saad1995line,engel2001statistical}.
-It is likewise related to recent high-dimensional analyses of SGD in multi-index and sequence single-index models \cite{aubin2018committee,goldt2019dynamics,arous2021online,abbe23leap,arnaboldi2025asymptotics}.
+It is likewise related to recent high-dimensional analyses of SGD in multi-index and sequence single-index models \cite{aubin2018committee,goldt2019dynamics,arous2021online,arous2023highdimensionallimittheoremssgd,abbe23leap,arnaboldi2025asymptotics}.
 Our model is also closely related to recent solvable attention and sequence regression frameworks \cite{marion24slr,troiani2025fundamental,duranthon25slr,Barnfield25,dohmatob25slr}, which analyze high-dimensional training dynamics of simplified attention architectures from first principles.